Uncategorized

 Treatment often includes allergy eye drops, applying cool compresses to the eyes, taking antihistamines and decreasing contact lens wear.
 However, if symptoms persist for an extended period of time after treatment, you should have your eyes examined by your ophthalmologist, as there could be a more serious eye problem.
 There are several eye diseases that cause red eyes, some of which can lead to blindness unless diagnosed and treated.

-For more information, or if you would like to learn about our other services including LASIK and Cataract Surgery, Contact us.
+For more information, or if you would like to learn about our other services including conjunctivitis and Cataract Surgery, Contact us.